-Salary increases Graded salary ranges from 3.44 to 8.72 percent based on age, including inflation, averaging 4.00 percent of 3.85 percent for 2050 and later years.

-Healthcare cost trend rates 6.75 percent for 2019, decreasing annually to an ultimate rate to maintain their coverage.
+Salary increases Graded salary ranges from 3.44 to 8.72 percent based on age, including inflation, averaging 4.00 percent period to an ultimate rate of 4.50%.
+5.20% for post-65 in 2019, decreasing annually over a 4 year period to an ultimate rate of 4.50% to maintain their coverage.
 For the purpose of this Valuation a weighted average has been used with weights derived from the current distribution of members among plans offered.